 - Starts at $6/month

-Switching from cookie-based analytics (like Google Analytics) to a cookieless platform isn't just a privacy upgrade.
+Switching from cookie-based analytics (like Google Analytics) to a cookieless platform isn't only a privacy upgrade.
 It changes what data you get and how you use it.

 What you gain